Massive quantum systems as interfaces of quantum mechanics and gravity: Experimental pathways towards tests of gravity

 Furthermore, the use of levitated superconducting microrings offers a unique advantage over traditional microspheres by capitalizing on flux conservation within the ring structure~\cite{navau2021levitation}.
-This innovative approach provides a versatile platform for the design and optimization of magnetomechanical ring oscillators.
+This innovative approach provides a versatile platform for the design and optimization of magneto-mechanical ring oscillators.
 Notably, when it comes to generating quantum superpositions through ground state cooling, the separation between the peaks of the wave function must exceed the physical dimensions of the object.
-In this regard, ring geometries outperform traditional spherical counterparts, making magnetomechanical ring resonators particularly suited for experiments investigating gravitational interactions.
+In this regard, ring geometries outperform traditional spherical counterparts, making magneto-mechanical ring resonators particularly suited for experiments investigating gravitational interactions.
 Recent breakthroughs have demonstrated precise control and levitation of high-Q superconducting microspheres~\cite{latorre2022superconducting, hofer2023high}.
-An intriguing aspect of these systems lies in their anharmonic trapping potential and mechanical frequencies on the order of approximately 100 Hz.
-One viable approach involves utilizing a static magnetic trap formed by two coils configured in an anti-Helmholtz arrangement to achieve stable levitation.
+Appealing aspects of these systems include the mechanical frequencies on the order of 100Hz, the access to trap anharmonicities, and the scalability of mass of the levitated particle, which is of particular relevance for testing macroscopic quantum states and the role of gravity affecting quantum states.
+One viable approach involves utilizing a static magnetic trap formed by two coils configured in an anti-Helmholtz arrangement to achieve stable levitation, which was first analyzed in detail numerically for an on-chip configuration~\cite{latorre2020chip}.

 In addition, nanomechanical oscillators can be effectively cooled to their ground state when levitated under an inhomogeneous field, a phenomenon facilitated by the Meissner effect~\cite{cirio2012quantum}.
 When these oscillators are inductively coupled to a flux qubit, a remarkable opportunity arises to create macroscopic entangled states within these sizable objects.
 This breakthrough holds significant promise for practical applications, especially in the precise measurement of force gradients, such as those encountered in the study of gravity~\cite{johnsson2016macroscopic}.